AiJared/DSA_in_python/README.md

 would take to get the correct number might vary from person to person because some might use steps that would get them to the correct answer quicker than others.

-Some might start guesing the numbers from the beginning 1 and progress by adding 1 until they get the correct number while some might start from a number in the middle say 5 then determine how close they are to the correct number and adjust there thinking.
+Some might start guesing the numbers from the beginning 1 for example, and progress by adding 1 until they get the correct number while some might start from a number in the middle say 5 then determine how close they are to the correct number delete half the numbers from the middle that are either less than or more than the correct number and adjust there thinking.

 The one which will take fewer steps to the get to the correct answer is the winner as it is the most effective strategy.